 Spend a long winter weekend in Montreal thanks to this three-day winter itinerary with kids!
 When most people think of island getaways, they usually see sunny beaches, palm trees, and cocktails.
 One place that doesn’t usually come to mind?
 Montréal.
 That’s right, the largest city in the province of Québec is actually an island.
 And while they don’t have many palm trees, they do have plenty of cocktails for parents!
 Though Montreal is a great destination for an extended trip, families living in nearby cities will also find it fantastic for an impromptu weekend getaway during winter.
-From cobblestone streets in the charming Old Town to bohemian shops in Le Plateau, there’s enough to keep all ages entertained here.
+From cobblestone streets in the charming Old Town to bohemian shops in Le Plateau, there’s enough to entertain all ages.
 And don’t worry – it’s possible to fit in all the city’s best attractions within three days!
 To help with the planning process, I’ve compiled this Fantastic Three-Day Montreal Itinerary With Kids.

 Tips for Taking a Long Weekend in Montreal with Kids